-Stuff I like, most of which isn't mine.
-For stuff I like that IS mine, visit thepete.com
+Stuff I like, some of which is mine.
+For more of my stuff, visit thepete.com

 Or buy something from petesofficial.com

 PROOF That Google IS Evil!!!!!!!!!!!

 FCC report marks Google low - “The lone engineer who was blamed by Google for its most controversial breach of online privacy told others in the company far more about the affair than Google has previously disclosed…”

 Wow, if an entity as corrupt as the US government thinks you’re bad…!

 100 Million Facebook Users Data Collated into One Giant-Ass File

 The harvest has begun..
 Ron Bowes is from Canada, and he is a security consultant.
 Just this week, Mr. Bowes changed the world as we know it, perhaps ever damning the word “privacy” into the trash heap of history.
 And how did he do it?
 Using the very data that people knowingly and happily gave up themselves on Facebook..

 Bowes collated 100 million Facebook users’ names, addresses, and unique ID numberson a single 2.8 gig file and posted it online..Facebook also enabled this grand release of private data.